Gas Mask Running to Simulate High Altitude

 I have recently been training for my first triathlon and I have began to use a gas mask when I run and bike.
 Are there any health risks to doing this and have you heard of this before?

 I figured it would simulate high altitude training with less oxygen, or maybe I am just an idiot who loves torture.
 Any information on this would be greatly appreciated.
 Thanks

 A very interesting approach...

-High altitude running is not guaranteed to deliver best results.
+However, it is important to note that altitude mask training is not a magic bullet.
 For a start, it makes it harder initially to do your running training sessions.

 You run out of breath quicker, you can't go for as long or as fast.
 Only after a longer time you start to adjust and cope with the less oxygen in the air as your body adapts.
 At first it is actually a little detrimental to your running training.